alexmchale/blog/content/about.markdown

 **KUNG FU DESIGN, LLC** -- Contracted Web Developer -- 2000 and 2001

-Collaborated as part of a dedicated team to develop Comedy Central’s South Park web site at southparkstudios.com.
+Collaborated as part of a dedicated team to develop Comedy Central’s South Park web site at [southparkstudios.com](http://southparkstudios.com).
+The site we designed in 2000 has since been replaced by something newer and better.
 (PHP & Oracle)